 Peace is also a good predictor of future environmental, social and governance (ESG) performance.
 Two of the world's leading ESG measures are the Morgan Stanley Investment Management (MSIM) and the BNY Mellon indexes.
 The MSIM is significantly correlated with Positive Peace with a coefficient of 0.84, while the BNY's is correlated at 0.91.
 Positive Peace, as a measure of a country's social system resilience, tends to change slowly.
-However, improvements or deteriorations tend to be self-reinforcing, with these cycles lasting for multiple years.
+However, improvements or deteriorations tend to be selfreinforcing, with these cycles lasting for multiple years.
 Therefore, Positive Peace is a reliable predictor of future ESG performance.

 Economic performance and peace are often mutually reinforcing.
 That is, better economic performance assists in building peace and vice-versa.
 Together they can form a virtuous cycle.
 Similarly, a worsening performance in peace hinders economic growth, thus forming a vicious cycle.
 The economy and peace can therefore be thought of as a system that can move in either a beneficial or destructive direction.
 Identifying tipping points within this system, positive and negative, is of obvious interest to business and the broader community.

-IEP's work is used by the private sector in financial benchmarks and through partnerships.
-For example, IHS Markit - a finance and business research house with global reach - uses the GPI as a gauge for countries' level of peace on multiple ethical investment indices.
+IEP's work is used by many financial benchmarking products.
+For example, IHS Markit - a finance and business research house with global reach - uses the GPI as a gauge for the level of peace of countries on multiple ethical investment indices.
 The London School of Economics (LSE) worked with IEP to explore the challenges of measuring corporate impacts in fragile and conflict-affected environments.
 The Positive Peace framework is also being used to assess regions with favourable economic climates and investable markets by the ECP Global Positive Peace Growth Fund.
-IEP is also collaborating with Microsoft Corporation and the CyberPeace Institute to develop a framework to measure nation states' contributions to peace in cyberspace.